BoysTownOrg/chapro/README.md

 Installation

+Please install ARSC and SIGPRO from https://github.com/BTNRH before installing CHAPRO.

-Download repo from https://github.com/BTNRH/chapro.
+Download CHAPRO from https://github.com/BTNRH/chapro.
 Makefiles are provided for building test programs at Linux or MinGW command lines.
 A solution file is provided in the VS9 folder for building under Visual Studio.
 Note: when running test programs under VS, set the "Working Directory" to "..".
 Test program inputs and outputs are located in the subdirectory "test".

 API Reference